strangerstudios/paid-memberships-pro/readme.txt

 * Added a "use_ssl" option.
 For the PayPal Website Payments Pro and Authorize.net gateways, this must be on.
 For Stripe, this will default to on, but can be switched off.
 For PayPal Express and the test gateway, it will default to off but can be switched on.
 When on, the checkout and update billing pages will be forced to be served over SSL.
 If off, those pages will redirect to non-ssl versions.
 The previous hooks/filters for overriding this will still work.
 * Added pmpro_save_membership_level and pmpro_membership_level_after_other_settings hooks to be able to add fields to the new/edit membership level page.
 * Fixed some more warnings and notices.
+* Updated checkout page to use pmpro_isLevelFree() in logic to display recaptcha or not.

 = 1.4.1 =
 * Fixed critical bugs with PayPal Express.